List of Star Wars species (A–E): Anzati

 These aliens appear similar to humans, the only differences being two prehensile probosci and a somewhat enlarged nose and surrounding facial structure.
-People of their species are rare, but they have an lifespan that can last for over a millennium.
+People of their species are rare, but they have a lifespan that can last for over a millennium.
 They tend to behave like vampires.
 The proboscises lie coiled and hidden in pockets within the cheeks and can be extended to drain a victim's 'luck' or 'soup' by piercing the brain through the nose.
 The Anzati are capable of mild telepathic control to render their victims paralyzed, and are assassins of legendary skill.
 The Jedi hunting mercenary Aurra Sing was trained by these assassins, as was the Jedi Master Tholme.
 Their planet of origin has never been verified, as all sent to investigate the planet suspected to be Anzat are never seen again.
 Two more famous Anzati were Dannik Jerriko, an assassin of great renown who hunted Han Solo, as written in Tales from the Mos Eisley Cantina.
 (Dannik Jerriko appears in person and actually demonstrates killing someone in Galaxy of Fear: Ghost of the Jedi) and the dark Jedi Nikkos Tyris.

 Aqualish

 The most notorious of the Aqualish, Ponda Baba, suffered a severed arm at the hands of Obi-Wan Kenobi during a fight in the Mos Eisley cantina.
 The species has a reputation for being nasty, crude and aggressive, and generally pursue careers as mercenaries, bounty hunters and pirates.
-The Aqualish are divided into three different subspecies, the Aquala, the Ualaq and the Quara; these subspecies are differentiated by their hand structure (the Aquala have large, finlike hands, while the Quara and the Ualaq possess five fingers with clawed digits) and facial appearance (the Ualaq have four eyes and bear some resemblance to Earth spiders, while the Aquala and the Quara have two eyes and more closely resemble a walrus; this can be confirmed by the fact that the Kenner action figure of Baba was called "Walrus Man").
-The Aqualish hail from the planet Ando.
+The Aqualish are divided into three different subspecies, the Aquala, the Ualaq and the Quara; these subspecies are differentiated by their hand structure (The Aqualish hail from the planet Ando.
 Their home planet is almost entirely covered by water; the only hospitable land consists of a few rocky outcroppings and swamp-covered islands.
 Aqualish flesh does not cauterize, nor does their blood coagulate, when wounded by a lightsaber.
 This can be seen in Star Wars Episode IV: A New Hope.
+Aqualish also have the tendencies to involve themselves in the spice trade.